How TikTok’s Fashion Influencers Are Shattering Ageist Stereotypes

 Advertisement

 For Brailey, a 47-year-old color-theory specialist and image consultant based in Toronto, the platform was a godsend.
 A former IT and healthcare project manager, Brailey has had multiple careers throughout her life.
 In 2011, she took an image-consulting course that first introduced her to color theory, which studies the science and visual effects of color mixing.
-She fell in love with this aspect of the industry, which is largely overlooked and many consider, according to Brailey, to be “so 80s.”
-But her mission was always clear from day one: to help everyday women express themselves through fashion.
+She fell in love with this aspect of the industry, which is largely overlooked and many consider, according to Brailey, to be “so '80s.”
+But her mission was always clear from day one: to help women express themselves through fashion.
 For 10 years, she’s grown her image-consulting business, which was mainly based in Toronto, from the ground up.
-Now, with the help of TikTok her business has expanded beyond her dreams.
-“I’d say now about 80% to 90% of my business comes from TikTok now,” she says.
+Now, with the help of the platform, her business has expanded beyond her dreams: “I’d say now about 80% to 90% of my business comes from TikTok.”

 Boasting over 27,000 followers, Brailey is still focused on reaching everyday women, demystifying the idea that image consulting and color theory are “fancy, expensive things.”
 But she’s also hoping to help young people on the app approach more theory-based perspectives in fashion that get down to the roots of why they wear certain trends and what type of styles suit them the best.
-“I get a lot of comments that say ‘Oh, that’s what my grandmother did in the 80s,’” she says.
-“But now because of my videos they see the impact [of image consulting].”
+“I get a lot of comments that say, ‘Oh, that’s what my grandmother did in the '80s,’” she says.
+“But now, because of my videos, they see the impact [of image consulting].”

-Fashion communities on TikTok have rapidly grown over the past year, as more people join the app in search of like-minded community.
+Fashion communities on TikTok have rapidly grown over the past year, as more people join the app in search of a like-minded community.
 But the app has garnered a reputation for fostering younger creators and youth-driven trends, as opposed to other platforms like Facebook and YouTube that have expanded their target audiences.
 Brailey says that this misconception is due to the fact that TikTok prioritizes personality over aesthetic or production quality, something that today’s Gen Z and millennial creators are more likely to embrace than older generations.
 Yet, women like Brailey and Rockmore have found a way to crack the ageist gaze by just being themselves.
 “That provides us with the opportunity to hit a market that traditionally we wouldn’t be able to hit,” says Brailey.

 For years, friends and family had told Rockmore that she’d be a great television personality because of her funny takes on fashion, aging, and life experiences.
-Before joining TikTok, she actually created a YouTube channel, but found that the high-production value of the platform made it hard for her to relax and enjoy the process.
-Now, whenever she feels like ranting about trends or sharing gems from her closet (which is the size of a New York studio apartment, by the way!), she just turns to her phone camera and presses record.
+Before joining TikTok, she actually created a YouTube channel but found that the high-production value of the platform made it hard for her to relax and enjoy the process.
+Now, whenever she feels like ranting about trends or sharing gems from her enviable closet (which is the size of a New York studio apartment!), she just turns to her phone camera and presses record.

 Even when youth seems to be the most valuable currency on TikTok, Rockmore says that she often gets comments, saying: “Oh, I want to be you!”
 But Rockmore is not interested in being a role model.
 “I want them to feel like they can be themselves,” she says.